 CBD Relieves Pain

 CBD helps relieve pain by binding to the receptors in our nervous system.
-It decreases pain because the CBD tells the receptors to give instructions to the cell to reduce inflammation and stop neuro transmitting pain.
+It decreases pain because the CBD tells the receptors to give instructions to the cell to reduce inflammation and stop neuro-transmitting pain.

 Since 2900 BC, marijuana has been used to relieve pain, but since we have been able to isolate the CBD, we are now able to relieve pain without the “high” effect of marijuana.
-This is because science has found that the main component that worked to relieve pain in marijuana was actually the CBD.
+This is because science has found that the main component that worked to relieve pain in marijuana was actually CBD.

 Studies have found that giving CBD injections to rats reduced pain responses to surgical incisions.
 Oral CBD reduced sciatic nerve pain and inflammation.
-Additionally, studies have found that Sativex (a combination of THC and CBD with higher CBD count) drastically improved pain, as well as walking and muscle spasms in those that took it.
+Additionally, studies have found that Sativex (a combination of THC and CBD with a higher CBD count) drastically improved pain, as well as walking and muscle spasms in those that took it.

 CBD Minimizes Depression